AOS-SAMOS

 Accommodation

-The coursework will be delivered at Nelson Mandela University Ocean Sciences Campus, in Gqeberha.
+The coursework is delivered at Nelson Mandela University Ocean Sciences Campus, in Gqeberha, Eastern Cape.
 Students will be required to attend the coursework in person.

-Accommodation options include renting private flats/houses or boarding at nearby private residences.
-The university offers a service to assist students in finding suitable off-campus accommodation.
-For more information on off-campus accommodation please contact: resadmissions@mandela.ac.za
+Successful candidates to the programme will be responsible for their own accommodation.
+Nelson Mandela offers a service to assist students in finding suitable off-campus accommodation.
+For more information on off-campus accommodation please contact: atheema.davis@mandela.ac.za and resadmissions@mandela.ac.za.

 Studying at Nelson Mandela University